tinymce/tinymce-docs/rtc/configuration.md

 #### Return fields

-* token:string - A generated JWT token.
+* token:string - A generated JWT token this should be signed with the private key.

 ### Example of providing a static JWT token